-Complainant's Statements

-- I liked Dr. Smith's class a lot until they

-refused to give me extended time on my

-exam.
-I did OK on prior quizzes, but knew

-that this material was tough and I would

-need the extra time to focus.

-- The accommodations office approved my accommodation, and I'm pretty sure they told Dr. Smith that I needed the extended time.
-But they never gave it to me.

-- No, I never talked to Dr. Smith about my accommodation until we met in his office.

-- We talked about it in his office, I think it was in October.
+- Complainant's Statements - I liked Dr. Smith's class a lot until they refused to give me extended time on my exam.
+I did OK on prior quizzes, but knew that this material for the October 6th exam was tough and I would need the extra time to focus. - The accommodations office approved my accommodation, and I'm pretty sure they told Dr. Smith that I needed the extended time.
+But I never got it. - No, I never talked to Dr. Smith about my accommodation until we met in Dr. Smith's office. - We talked about it in Dr. Smith's office, I think it was in October.
 But I don't really remember what I said because I was pretty upset about my grade.